Here is the PROGRAM (PDF) for the June 16 conference.

 The Oregon Law & Mental Health Conference is designed for attorneys and law administrators, public and private clinicians; healthcare administrators; students of the law, social work, psychology and psychiatry; policy designers and elected officials; and companies and individuals involved with the care and welfare of people with mental illness.

 What’s The Format?

 Twelve exciting presentations and panel discussions are each 90 minutes long with 30 minutes reserved for questions.
 Sessions are in three blocks of four sessions each, with 30 minute breaks in between session.
-An excellent plated lunch will be served during a keynote address and coffee and snacks will be available all day.
+An excellent buffet lunch will be served during a keynote address and coffee and snacks will be available all day.

 Are scholarships available?

 Scholarship registrations have been distributed.

 Yes!
 Our sponsors have made half-cost tickets available for full time students.

 Yes.
 CE credit is made available through Northwest Forensic Institute, LLC, and the American Psychological Association.